QiufangMa/ICON-problem-statement/draft-nair-icon-problem-statement.md

 Existing industry guardrails are static, localized, and only filter data at specific boundaries (like LLM text inputs/outputs) and focus heavily on the data processing boundaries (input text filtering and output schema validation).
-They do not evaluate the operational implications of dynamic multi-step action sequences or track cumulative risks where individual actions appear valid but collectively trigger failures,e.g., a series of individual network mutations may each pass localized semantic filters but collectively result in an unauthorized state or a resource-exhausting loop (e.g., ping-ponging traffic between network nodes).
+They do not evaluate the operational implications of dynamic multi-step action sequences or track cumulative risks where individual actions appear valid but collectively trigger failures, e.g., a series of individual network mutations may each pass localized semantic filters but collectively result in an unauthorized state or a resource-exhausting loop (e.g., ping-ponging traffic between network nodes).
 They are also blind to indirect instruction injection via Retrieval-Augmented Generation (RAG).